#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 12:21 Exactly.

-12:28 But basically this is the book for those persons who already know another programming language, or maybe they've even been working with Python for a while.
+12:28 But basically this is the book for those persons who already know another programming language,

 12:37 Like they're familiar with the basics.

-12:39 They do not want to have their hand held through the, you know, this is what a variable is and this is what a function is.
+12:39 They do not want to have their hand held through the, you know, this is what a variable is.

-12:45 I got the, they've been through this probably more times than they want to admit to, and they want to get into what's different about Python and how to use Python as Python.
+12:50 And they want to get into what's different about Python and how to use Python as Python.

-12:56 I think that's kind of the core of the book is there's a big difference between Python code that works and Python code that makes the most of the language and its patterns, what we would refer to as Pythonic code.
+12:56 I think that's kind of the core of the book is there's a big difference between Python code

-13:08 And there's a big difference between the two, because it's very tempting to come in and write Python as BB dot that in my case, because that's where I started or write Python as C or write Python as Java, write Python as Ruby.
+13:12 BB dot that in my case, because that's where I started or write Python as C or write Python as Java or write Python as Ruby.

-13:19 And we wind up holding ourselves back and having a really convoluted and hard to maintain code because we don't understand the patterns.
+13:19 And we wind up holding ourselves back and having really convoluted and hard to maintain code because we don't understand the patterns.

 13:25 So the approach I took with the book is let me explain why we do things this way.